AR

 (C) Email if agreed to in writing by the parties.

 (3) The Taxpayer shall not serve the appeal petition on the Department.
 Service by the Taxpayer of the appeal petition upon the Department shall be void.
-The petition is served on the Department by the Commission within fifteen (15) days of the filing date of the petition.
+The petition is served on the Department by the Commission within fifteen (15) days of the filing date of the petition electronically or, if the Commission cannot serve the petition on the Department electronically, by hand-delivery.

 (a) Any period of time set forth in these rules or in the Independent Tax Appeals Commission Act, Arkansas Code § 26-18-1101 et seq., unless otherwise provided by law, shall begin on the first day following the day of the act that initiates the period.